 To protect your data when this is transferred to countries outside of the EEA, we have implemented appropriate safeguards.
 When we transfer data to our Adyen group companies, these transfers are protected by an intragroup agreement containing Standard Contractual Clauses (read more here).
 For other service providers located outside of the EEA, we also rely on Standard Contractual Clauses.
 If you want to receive more information about these safeguards, you can contact us using the details below under (“Contacting us”).

-There are some exceptions to these rights, however.
-For example, it will not be possible for us to delete your data if we are required by law to keep it or if we hold it in connection with a contract with you.
+Please note that these rights may be limited under applicable laws and are subject to technical feasibility.
+For example it will not be possible for us to delete your data if we are required by law to keep it or if we hold it in connection with a contract with you.
 Similarly, access to your data may be refused if making the information available would reveal personal information about another person or if we are legally prevented from disclosing such information.

 If you wish to exercise any of these rights, please contact us using the details below.